KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_gift_of_pure_awareness.md

 ## The Science of Stillness — The Body as a Living Prayer

-Though Pure Awareness is beyond the reach of scientific description, its effects on the human organism are observable:
+Though Pure Awareness itself lives beyond the reach of instruments and definitions, its imprint on the human organism is unmistakable:
 - The nervous system shifts from defense to safety
 - Heart rhythm becomes more coherent
 - Stress chemistry dissolves